RedBearAK/toshy/README.md

 - May seem to run but not do any remapping, needing `toshy-config-start-verbose` in the terminal to troubleshoot.

 - May cause the keyboard in some odd circumstances after install to have no output (default emergency bail out key is F16).
-If you don't have F16 on your keyboard, you may need to stop the Toshy services from the tray icon menu, or by opening the "Preferences" app from a menu with the mouse and stop the services.
+If you don't have F16 on your keyboard, you may need to stop the Toshy services from the tray icon menu, or by opening the "Preferences" app from a menu with the mouse.

 # Toshy README